meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-controller_hotglue.jpg](_figures/pcb-controller_hotglue.jpg)

-The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill are located within the following folder :
+The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, are located within the following folder :

 - pcb\PCB.CNC.controller

-More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files enhanced using two JavaScript applications.
+More specifically, the folder documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files, enhanced using two custom JavaScript applications.

 - PCB.CNC.controller\readme.md

 The PCB board is developed in two phases.
-The first phase handles the drilling, using a drill bit specifically for this purpose.
-In the second phase the drill bit is changed into one appropriate for curving the copper of the PCB.
+The first phase handles the drilling aspect using a drill bit, specifically for this purpose.
+In the second phase, the drill bit is changed into one appropriate for curving the copper of the PCB.

-Within the Folder the following respective files encode the desired movements to perform.
+Within the aforementioned folder, the following respective files encode the desired movements to perform.

 - 1.DRILL.svg
 - 2.CURVE.svg

 The SVGs are converted into CNC instructions using the open source [laserGRBL](https://lasergrbl.com/) software.
-Consequently using the following JavaScript application the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions, to drilling or routing.
+Consequently, using the following JavaScript applications the NC files are enhanced to incorporate Z axis movements based on the continuity and the coordinates of the schematics and the scope of the instructions (drilling or routing).

 - LineRoutesToHoles.html
 - LineRoutesToWire.html